Quickstart

 Follow a tutorial: There is a step-by-step beginner tutorial.
 This will get you up and running with a basic buildable project.

-Generate a new project with the http4k Toolbox: We have developed a set of useful tools for Developers working with the http4k toolset to turbo-charge app development.
+We have developed a set of useful tools for Developers working with the http4k toolset to turbo-charge app development.
 Collectively, this is known as the http4k Toolbox.
 These tools include:

 • A Project Wizard that generates entire bootstrap Server and Serverless project source folders - including fully working starter code, build tooling, extra modules and packaging options.